Kosovo–Libya relations: Post-Gaddafi relations

 On 15 July 2012, Khaled Saad Alfallah, a member of a parliamentary delegation of the new Libyan government, said that Libya could recognise the independence of Kosovo three to six months after the formation of Libya's new government.
 He said that public opinion is with Kosovo and that recognition is only a matter of time.During a December 2012 visit to Libya by the Chairman of the Assembly of Kosovo, Jakup Krasniqi, the President of the General National Congress of Libya, Mohammed Magariaf, said that Libya's delay in recognising Kosovo's independence is linked to its relations with Serbia.
 But according to him, in spite of this, Libya is soon expected to take such a step.
 He said that in principle, Libya has no problem with recognition, and that Kosovo has a special significance.

 In January 2013, Deputy Prime Minister and Minister of Foreign and Internal Trade and Telecommunications of Serbia, Rasim Ljajić, visited Libya.
 Ljajić said that Libyan officials and the Libyan Foreign Minister reported that they were under significant pressure from states in the region, and also Western countries, to recognise the independence of Kosovo.
 In February 2013, Mohamed Abdulaziz, Libya's Minister of International Cooperation, stated that it was only a matter of time until Kosovo was recognised by Libya.
 Libya officially recognised the independence of Kosovo on 25 September 2013.
+Serbian president Aleksandar Vučić claimed in 2023 that Libya has withdrawn recognition of Kosovo.